petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations.md

 {bdg-secondary}`Liferay 7.4+`

-Object validations set rules for determining valid field inputs and are defined using either [Groovy scripts](./validations/adding-field-validations.md#using-groovy-validations) or [Liferay expressions](./validations/adding-field-validations.md#using-expression-builder-validations).
+Object validations set rules for determining valid field inputs.
+You can define validations with [Groovy scripts](./validations/adding-field-validations.md#using-groovy-validations) or [Liferay expressions](./validations/adding-field-validations.md#using-expression-builder-validations), or specify a [Composite Key validation](./validations/adding-field-validations.md#using-composite-key-validations).
 When triggered, the validation checks for valid field inputs according to defined conditions and displays an error message for invalid inputs.

 ![Add field validations to object definitions.](./validations/images/01.png)